- Home›

 Upon successful completion of this course, students should be able to:

-Utilize observation and assessment to guide and support teaching and learning through differential instruction.
+Utilize observation and assessment to guide and support teaching and learning that is relationship-based and meets individual child needs.

 Exhibit a professional attitude toward assigned responsibilities.